Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Limit saturated fats.
 These are found in meat and dairy foods, such as burgers, poultry skin, milk, cheese, and butter.

 You may be asked to eat less sodium (mainly found in salt).
+If you have high blood pressure, your healthcare provider will probably recommend that you limit your sodium intake to 1,500 mg to 2,400 mg per day.
 Use these tips:

 Avoid canned and packaged foods such as canned soup, instant noodles, TV dinners, and premade sauces.

 Don’t add salt or soy sauce to meals.
 Use fresh herbs or lemon juice for seasoning.
 Your taste buds will adjust.